The advantages of customer segmentation in retail

 Marketing and brand specialist

-Katie joined Apteco in 2017 and has worked in design and marketing for over 20 years.
-Before starting at Apteco, Katie refined her skills in advertising agencies and large global corporates.
+Before starting at Apteco in 2017, Katie refined her skills in advertising agencies and large global corporates.
 In 2012 she started her own marketing consultancy which she ran until she moved to the UK.
-Katie is passionate about design and branding.
+Katie loves writing copy and creating campaigns and is passionate about design and branding.

 Subscribe to our blog and get all the latest data analysis and campaign automation news.